 An summary article with links to resources suggesting that toxic mold exposures can trigger emotional symptoms.

 An article summarizing research findings by psychiatrist Mary Ackerley, M.D.
-(This has been the most popular Paradigm Change article over time.)

 An article describing the stories of many prominent people who have experienced mold issues.